Jordan0105/Veterinary-Clinic/README.md

 About Us: More info about us and our begin.

-The README.md will be added soon
+The full README.md will be added soon
+Some error on Swiper Functions